All Episodes

 I don't have a ego that makes me believe the world revolves around me.

-This is just pure coincidence.
+Am not self-absorbed, this is just pure coincidence.

-It is nothing more than pure coincidence that two days, and I don't know that anybody else has been harping on it, but I'm sure it's just pure coincidence that after I highly critical in a serious way of the stature of the office being diminished by virtue of the president's actions going on a Comedy show to talk about a very serious national security issue.
+It is nothing more than pure coincidence that two days and I don't know that anybody else has been harping on it, but I'm sure it's just pure coincidence that after I highly critical in a serious way of the stature of the office being diminished by virtue of the president's actions going on a comedy show to talk about a very serious national security issue,

 I'm sure it's just coincidental that he called an emergency press conference for later this afternoon.

-My criticism of the president going on a late-night comedy show to talk about serious things.
+My criticism of the president going on a late-night comedy show to talk about serious things, my criticism, was so significant, Chris DeLiza, the Washington POST had to address it.